marcgg/marcgg.github.com/_posts/2013-04-22-what-i-learned-teaching-web.md

 ### Some obvious things are not (& vice versa)

-While writting my slides for the first class I overlooked some concepts that seemed obvious to me and focused on others that felt more complex.
+While writing my slides for the first class I overlooked some concepts that seemed obvious to me and focused on others that felt more complex.

 In some cases I was way off, like when I thought that the word "protocol" was known by everyone.